scra88le/Final_project/docs/03-results.md

 ## Wader abundance trends

-A random forest regression model was used to fit abundance response, given a set of 10 environmental covariates.
-The number of trees in the model hyper-parameters was set to 1000, and the number of predictors sampled at each split (`mtry`) together the minimum number of data points that cause a node to split furthter (`min_n`) were tuned using a search grid containing ten points in the hyper plane.
+A random forest regression model was used to fit an abundance response using all 10 environmental covariates.
+The number of trees in the model hyper-parameters was set to 1000, and the number of predictors sampled at each split (`mtry`) together the minimum number of data points that cause a node to split further (`min_n`) were tuned using a search grid containing ten points in the hyper plane.